shenlei149/reading/docs/english/NCE-Key-Structures.md

 * Note the use of *where ... from* in this sentence.
   * Anthropologists wondered *where* the remote ancestors of the Polynesian peoples came *from*.
 * Compare these two sentences:
-  * So archaeologists have neither history nor legend to *help them to find out* where the first 'mordern men' came from.
+  * So archaeologists have neither history nor legend to *help them to find out* where the first 'modern men' came from.
-  * So archaeologists have neither history nor legend to *help them find out* where the first 'mordern men' came from.
+  * So archaeologists have neither history nor legend to *help them find out* where the first 'modern men' came from.
 * Compare these two sentences:
   * *It is possible that they used* wood and skins, but these have rotted away.
   * *They may have used* wood and skins, but these have rotted away.